 There are two main categories of reasons for not being able to connect to Restream servers.
 First is a block by network carrier/user firewall; Second is your broadcaster misconfiguration.

 To make sure it's not a user issue you can try to ping Restream servers.

-As SERVERNAME use one of our server addresses from https://restream.io/speed-test page without "rtmp://" and "/live" parts.
+SERVERNAME uses one of our server addresses from the https://restream.io/speed-test page without "rtmp://" and "/live" parts.
 For instance, your SERVERNAME may look like eu-east.restream.io then follow these steps

 If you see something like this, then you can reach our servers:

 If you can reach our servers, but still can not stream, try to modify RTMP URL in your encoder so it will send the stream over to port 80 - for that you will need to switch it from streaming services to manual URL designation mode.
 In the case of EU-Central server rtmp://eu-central.restream.io/live the change will look like rtmp://eu-central.restream.io:80/live, so you basically need to add ":80" before the "/live" part.

 If that does not help, check if you have any antivirus/firewall software enabled and if it has any app-specific rules.
 In some cases, it's enough to whitelist your broadcasting software to get it working.